niplav/site/notes_on_pickup.md

 	1. First time she took my instagram, but was fairly non-committal about agreeing to a date when I proposed a location and time.
 She'd followed me on instagram but hadn't accepted my request to follow back.
 I showed up at the location & time I'd proposed and she didn't appear, as I expected.
 	2. Second & third time I proposed a time & place, got confirmation, gave my number, didn't hear back until we met at the agreed-upon time and place and went on a date.
 	3. ~~Fourth time outcome is still pending, we agreed on a place & time and I gave her my number.
 Pretty positive she's going to show up<sub>75%</sub>.~~ She showed up after messaging me that she'd be ten minutes late, the date was lovely :-)
+	4. From four more times I tried this, the girl was noncommittal twice and didn't show up, and twice took my number and then cancelled over text.
 2. Organizing a date and not exchanging any contact information.
 Risky move, haven't tried it yet.
 My intuition tells me that this will lead to more flaking.
 3. Organizing a date and taking contact information anyway.
 I haven't tried this yet, my intuition is that it might be weaker compared to just giving contact information because it shows a lack of trust/dependence on an outcome.
 	1. One advantage here is that one has optionality around the date: If something comes up, e.g. illness, work obligations, family visit &c one can still cancel.
 In the two other variants there is *no option* of moving any of the date plans.